-- Oklahoma City has recently been experiencing job losses in its core energy industry, which is a concerns since this sector is one of the primary engines of economic growth for the area, and the other sectors in the metro are not compensating.
-However, despite the job losses in the metro the area's housing markets held up with positive rent growth for the year, and single-family home prices continuing to grow in 2024, albeit modestly compared to 2021 and 2022.
+- Oklahoma City has recently been experiencing job losses in its core energy industry, which is a concern since this sector is one of the primary engines of economic growth for the area, and the other sectors in the metro are not compensating.
+However, despite the job losses in the metro, the area's housing markets held up with positive rent growth for the year ending Q3 2024, albeit modestly compared to 2021 and 2022.
 The metro is responding to affordability issues as well, continuing to offer manufactured housing to residents and ensuring an affordable housing program is underway for the coming years. - While the energy market still dominates changes in employment in the metro, Oklahoma City has shown efforts to diversify its economy.
 Tech firms are setting up operations in the city, creating thousands of jobs over the past few years.
-The expansion of this sector in the metro is slow, but in the long run, this diversification can be positive for the multifamily market by drawing the city away from the volatility of the energy market.
+The expansion of this sector in the metro is slow, but in the long run, this diversification can be positive for the multifamily market by drawing the area away from the volatility of the energy market.